mayracu/reading-notes/README.md

 In my first class, we discussed what it means to have a growth mindset, which involves removing from our minds the idea that our talents and abilities are fixed and determined; and instead agreeing with the affirmation that our potential and abilities can always grow and develop to reach their full potential, as long as we work hard and persevere.

 I though about my current goal of becoming a software developer.
-I know I will face challenges and obstacles, and sometimes I even can feel tempted to throw in the towel, but I have to remember to keep a growth mindset always, especially in moments of frustration.
+I know I will face challenges and obstacles, and sometimes I even can feel tempted to throw in the towel, but I have to ***remember to keep a growth mindset*** always, especially in moments of frustration.

-Three reminders to stay in a growth mindset:
+### Three reminders to stay in a growth mindset

 1. When hitting an obstacle like when you get stuck trying to solve a problem in your code, remember to breathe and step away for a short period of time.
 That brief moment will help you relax and may help reduce frustration.